Why You Should Add A Cayenne Shot To Your Juice Routine

 This is a classic juice shot.
 It’s great for when you’re feeling under the weather or partied a little too hard the night before.
 This shot cleanses the body, detoxifies the organs, and boosts metabolism.
 What more could you ask for?

 You get all the aforementioned benefits of cayenne, plus all of the good ginger and lemon have to offer.
 Ginger is powerful antioxidant and antiinflammatory.
 It soothes upset stomachs and aids digestion, like cayenne.
 It also boosts your immune system and fights infection, since it is naturally antimicrobial.
 Ginger also stimulates your metabolism and allows you to burn more calories and fat, similarly to cayenne.
 It can even help your body recover faster and more efficiently after a hard workout, thanks to its antiinflammatory properties.
-Plus, ginger regulates blood sugar and helps fight cravings.
+Plus, ginger helps to regulate blood sugar and helps fight cravings.
 Lemon works wonders for your immune system, due to its high content of Vitamin C. It helps to alkalinize the body, thus keeping the body balanced and healthy.
 Lemon also boasts lots of detoxifying antioxidants.
 This cayenne, ginger, and lemon shot is a great way to start your day.

 Juice of ½ a lemon